ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 <!-- About the Repo -->
 ## About the Repo
 The repository contains Tech Academy projects involving programming languages HTML and CSS, including learning Bootstrap.
-Later on, JavaScript was added to the "Simple Recipes" website to make it more dynamic.
+Later on, JavaScript was added to the "Simple Recipes" and "One-Page" website to make it more dynamic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>